SevenWatch/datasciencecoursera/GettingandCleaningData/README.md

 ##Run the script.

-Just run all the script and wait.
+Just run all the script "run_analysis.R" and wait.
 You will find the new data in "./data/newUCIHARdataset.txt"

 ##How does it work?